cran/gbts/README.md

 Package: gbts
 =============

 An implementation of hyperparameter optimization for Gradient Boosted Trees on binary classification and regression problems.
-The current version provides two optimization methods: active learning and random search.
+The current version provides two optimization methods: Bayesian optimization and random search.

 Example
 =======